 Based on our advanced technology and know-how in building such automated systems refined for the automobile paint finishing field, Taikisha intends to expand our sphere of action still further to automate several processes using robotic and conveyor technologies.

 As part of this, we are already at work on the automation of sanding and painting processes for aircraft and railway vehicles.
-Attaching a gun to blow paint to the tip of a robot arm to paint cars is standard practice, but by changing this to rotating sandpaper for sanding, we have created a machine to automate the sanding to strip off old paint layers.
+Attaching a gun to blow paint to the tip of a robot arm to paint cars is standard practice, but by changing this to rotating sandpaper for sanding, we have been developing a machine to automate the sanding to strip off old paint layers.

 Use of industrial robots has serious potential to open up new applications and technologies.
 But simply placing robots onto factory floors is not enough to solve problems.
 Industrial robots will only function at their best when we analyze the issues and needs of customers and combine or integrate different technologies, or perhaps machines and applications, to create robots that fulfill those needs.
 Given this fact, we believe the engineering technologies of Taikisha can serve to create new value that coalesces into the ultimate solution for each unique situation.